 The Best Places to Stay in the French Quarter, New Orleans

 The French Quarter in New Orleans is the centre of the springtime Mardi Gras festivities and the most charismatic – and noisy – neighbourhood to stay in.
 Cue towering Creole townhouses with graceful tiered balconies, rowdy bar-crawlers touting cups of Hurricane cocktails and street performers strumming guitars from the curb side.
-Amongst the throng of jazz clubs and Cajun snack shacks, there are a wealth of hotels, from boutique boltholes to palatial lodgings – bookable with Culture Trip.
+Amongst the throng of jazz clubs and Cajun snack shacks, the best places to stay in New Orleans, from boutique boltholes to palatial lodgings, are bookable with Culture Trip.

 Courtesy of Place d'Armes Hotel / Booking.com